joeymeyer/www.joeymeyer.com/_posts/2014-04-27-pbkdf2-wrapper.md

 From the docs:
 > Common Crypto provides low-level C support for encryption and decryption.
 Common Crypto is not as straightforward as Security Transforms, but provides a wider range of features, including additional hashing schemes, cipher modes, and so on.

-The way I learn learn best to actually use the tool I am trying to learn to build something meaningful.
+The way I learn learn best to actually use the tool I am trying to learn, and even better, to build something meaningful using it.
 Since `CommonCrypto` is all "low-level C" I decided to take the [PBKDF2 algorithm](http://blog.agilebits.com/2011/05/05/defending-against-crackers-peanut-butter-keeps-dogs-friendly-too/) from it an build a higher level Objective C interface for it.

 After some experimenting I outlined a few classes, and wrote out a consise API that provides flexibility and some additional benefits on top of the C implementation.